hine/pyscratch/README.md

 ## Overview

-This module make easier to use Scratch Remote Connection from Python2.7.
+This module make easier to use Scratch Remote Connection from Python 2.7.

-if you use with Python3, see master branch.
+if you use with Python3, see [master branch](https://github.com/hine/pyscratch/tree/master).

 ## Installation